-Blood pressure is a vital force of pushing and moving blood through the circulatory system.
-It is measured in mercury millimeters (mm Hg).
-Blood pressure must be maintained at a normal level (120/80 mm Hg) for a normal and healthy life.
-If the blood pressure in your arteries elevates than the normal level, the condition is named as high blood pressure or hypertension.
+Blood pressure is a vital force of pushing and moving blood through the circulatory system that is measured in mercury millimeters (mm Hg).
+It must be maintained at a normal level (120/80 mm Hg) for a normal and healthy life.
+If the BP in your arteries elevates than the normal level, the condition is named as HBP or hypertension.

 Blood pressure is expressed into two figures, such as 117/79 mm Hg.
 Here, these two figures represent the systolic and diastolic pressure;

 - Systolic Pressure: The top or larger number (117) represents the pressure of blood during the heartbeat.

 - Diastolic Pressure: The bottom or smaller number (79) represents the pressure of blood during heart rest between beats.